BrandonN24/DoubleMNIST-CV-Project/README.md

 # Project Dependencies
-This project relies on the following packages
+This project relies on the following packages and was tested on Python 3.11
 - argparse
 - pytorch
 - torchvision